 Here are a few ways to maximize your nutrient absorption.

 Pair foods rich in vitamin C with iron

 If you get your iron from plant-based sources (tofu, legumes, and beans), add foods rich in vitamin C (oranges, peppers, broccoli) to your diet.
-This will help absorb the non-heme iron present in the foods.
+This will help you absorb the non-heme iron present in the foods.

 Study conducted by PubMed Central(1) reveals that a vitamin C intake of 100 mg alongside a meal can increase the absorption of iron by 67%.

 Mixing iron and vitamin C can be as simple as squeezing lemon juice into your vegetables to optimize the process.

 They have a bad reputation, but your body requires the intake of fats.
 Vitamins such as A, D, E, and K are fat-soluble and require fats to get absorbed efficiently.